 Apple had reservations against laptop-tablet hybrids.
 Steve Jobs also scorned the use of a stylus in mobile devices.
 Those were the days.
 People at the Cupertino-based tech company have retracted their earlier resolves with the introduction of the iPad Pro.

 The iPad Pro is a fairly decent laptop substitute.
 However, with the attached high price tag, consumers might consider buying an iPad Air or a MacBook instead.
-This review lists the pros and cons of the iPad Pro.
+This review lists the pros and cons of the 2nd generation iPad Pro.

-1. Powerful and versatile iOS device
+1. Powerful and Versatile iOS Device

 The latest iPhone model usually comes with the latest and most advanced processors.
 However, the larger screen real estate of the iPad Pro gives it an advantage over any other smartphone devices, especially when it comes to media consumption or productivity use.

 Of course, it is also worth reiterating the fact that the iPad Pro has more computing power than the iPad Air and other top-tier Android tablets.
 Under the hood, this device is powered by a 64-bit Apple A10X CPU, 12-core PowerVR GPU, and Apple M10 motion coprocessor, coupled with 4GB SDRAM and a 64GB to 512GB flash storage.